Anne-Marie Staub: Work and research

 While conducting research at the Institut Pasteur in 1937, she worked for Daniel Bovet and her first published works led to the discovery of antihistamines.
 This discovery was the basis of the Nobel Prize that would be awarded to Bovet in 1957.
 The molecules that she developed were still too toxic to be successfully used but they are the basis for the research that followed.

 In 1940 she started working on a vaccine for anthrax.
-From 1941-1946 she worked with the B. anthracis antigens and successfully injected a sheep with a vaccine for the bacteria.
+From 1941 to 1946 she worked with the B. anthracis antigens and successfully injected a sheep with a vaccine for the bacteria.
 During this time she also taught French, German and first aid to soldiers engaged in World War II.
 From 1947 to 1948 she received funding from the Medical Research Council and went to works at the Lister Institute in the laboratories of Paul Fildes and Gareth Gladstone.
 Then, from 1955 to 1975, in collaboration with O. Lüderitz and O. Wespthal, researchers at the Max Planck Institute, she took part in research on antigens of Salmonella.
 It was during this time that she identified tyvelose as a component of the O-antigen of Salmonella.
 In 1953 she as promoted to head of laboratory in the vaccine department of the Institut Pasteur and in 1967 she became head of the Bacterial Antigen unit.
 She co-directed the immunology course from 1960 to 1974 and became a professor in 1970.

 Throughout her career she published many articles about her research, often in collaboration with D. Bovet and O. Westphal.